-- A broad knowledge of one anthropological subfield (archaeology, physical anthropology, linguistic anthropology or cultural anthropology);
+- Broad knowledge of one anthropological subfield (archaeology, biological anthropology, or cultural anthropology);

-- A deep and critical knowledge of the topic that is most relevant to the research that the student plans to carry out for his or her dissertation;
+- Deep and critical knowledge of the topic that is most relevant to the research that the student plans to carry out for their dissertation;

-- A thorough familiarity with the relevant literature concerning any geographical region in which the student may plan to do research for his or her dissertation;
+- Thorough familiarity with the relevant literature concerning any geographical region in which the student may plan to do research for their dissertation;

 - The capacity to design research projects, including an ability to formulate problems clearly, to use concepts creatively, to employ appropriate methods in data collection, and to relate empirical data to theoretical constructs;